If You Love Someone: Release and reception

 Prior to the release of the song, a promotional track from The Veronicas titled "Line of Fire" was released with media outlets suggesting that it would be the follow-up single to "You Ruin Me".
 However, on 5 November 2014, "If You Love Someone" debuted on Australian radio show Shazam Top 20, where it was revealed as the second single from The Veronicas.

 "If You Love Someone" received mixed to positive reviews.
 Popjustice referred to "If You Love Someone" as "a song that is obviously quite brilliant" and awarded it eight stars out of ten.
 The Herald Suns Cameron Adams named the track, along with "You Ruin Me", "the most promising thing about [The Veronicas]".
 Similarly, Elizabeth Rushton of The Mancunoin called the "fist pumping single" a highlight from the album.
 Digital Spy writer Lewis Corner awarded the track three stars out of five and commented that overall it, "rarely fails to put a spring in your step."
 Tim Byron of The Guardian felt that the track "reeks of a tired formula that the Origliasso sisters have clearly outgrown."
 The Music's James d'Apice opined that the recording lacked originality, and described the track as "watery, Pink-derived noughties power pop."
 In his review of the track for Fortitude Magazine, Tom Jewitt wrote that "If You Love Someone" is "a piece of music which is vastly un-identical to the rest of their repertoire.
 'If You Love Someone' is lukewarm at its best, and excruciatingly tawdry at its worst," and gave it three stars out of ten.

 "If You Love Someone" debuted and peaked at No. 5 in Australia, becoming The Veronicas' fifth top 5 single in Australia.
 It was certified platinum by the Australian Recording Industry Association for shipments exceeding 70,000 copies.
 In the UK, "If You Love Someone" debuted and peaked at number 98, spending one week on the UK Singles Chart.

 Live performances

 On 30 October, The Veronicas performed "If You Love Someone" live for the first time on Today Network's World Famous Rooftop.
-The Veronicas performed an acoustic version of "If You Love Someone" live in the KIIS 106.5 studio on November 20, and a month later on Perth's Nova 93.7 for Nova's Red Room.
+The Veronicas performed an acoustic version of "If You Love Someone" live in the KIIS 106.5, Sydney studio on 20 November, and a month later on Nova 93.7 in Perth for Nova's Red Room.
 On television, the duo performed "If You Love Someone" for the first time on breakfast show Sunrise on 21 November 2014.
 They also performed the recording on Today on 23 December.
-The Veronicas also made an appearance at Westfield Southland in Victoria, where they performed "If You Love Someone" along with "You Ruin Me".
+The Veronicas also made an appearance at Westfield Southland in Melbourne, where they performed "If You Love Someone" along with "You Ruin Me".